List of Marvel Comics characters: F: Falligar the Behemoth

-Falligar the Behemoth, also known simply as Falligar, is a fictional character appearing in American comic books published by Marvel Comics.
+Falligar the Behemoth, also known simply as Falligar, is a character appearing in American comic books published by Marvel Comics.
 He makes a single appearance in Thor: God of Thunder #3 (December 2012).

-Falligar is a fictional deity who appears as one of the victims of Gorr the God Butcher.
+Falligar is a deity who appears as one of the victims of Gorr the God Butcher.
 Gorr killed Falligar and left his corpse rotting on the shores of his home planet, with his worshipers surrounding him and praying for his resurrection.

 Falligar the Behemoth in other media

 Falligar's corpse appears in Thor: Love and Thunder.

 Famine

 Famine is the name of several characters appearing in American comic books published by Marvel Comics, usually as one of the Horsemen of Apocalypse.

+Autumn Rolfson

+Autumn Rolfson is an anorexic female from Cleveland, Ohio who is recruited as Famine, engaging in combat against the X-Men and X-Factor several times.
+Rolfson is killed by Archangel while recruiting Genocide.

+Jeb Lee

+Jeb Lee is a Confederate spy who fought during the American Civil War.
+He marched behind enemy lines disguised as a Union drummer in order to gather information.
+After the war, he returned home while mistakenly wearing his Union uniform.
+The Confederates believed him to be a traitor and burned his family alive in front of him.
+This stimulated his latent mutant powers, the ability to use percussive sound to create a bioauditory cancer, a "living sound" that feeds on the flesh of those who hear it.

 Famine (First Horseman of Apocalypse)

 Famine is the one of four children of Apocalypse and Genesis, born and raised on Okkara.
 He and his siblings grow up to be the first Horsemen of Apocalypse and fight against the Brood in Ancient Egypt.
-When the forces of the dimension of Amenth invade Earth and split Okkara into Krakoa and Arakko, Famine, along with his mother, his siblings, all Okkaran mutants, and the newly created island of Arakko, is voluntarily sealed away in Amenth to stop the invasion while his father Apocalypse remains on Earth.
+When the forces of the dimension of Amenth invade Earth and split Okkara into Krakoa and Arakko, Famine, along with his mother, his siblings, all Okkaran mutants, and Arakko, is voluntarily sealed away in Amenth to stop the invasion while Apocalypse remains on Earth.
 After Genesis becomes Annihilation's new host, Arakko is subjugated and united with the forces of Amenth.
 Famine and his siblings are sent to Otherworld to destroy the province of Dryador and lay siege to the Starlight Citadel.
 When Summoner successfully lures Apocalypse to Otherworld, the Horsemen attack and severely wound their father.
-When Saturnyne intervenes and arranges the X of Swords tournament, Famine travels to Amenth with Death to recruit the White Sword and to retrieve Death's prophesied sword, the Black Bone of Amduat.

-While War and Death participate in the tournament, Famine and Pestilence serve as the regents of Dryador and later fight against the Krakoan mutants to invade Earth.
-Following the battle and Annihilation's defeat, Famine returns to Amenth with his siblings (excluding Death) and their parents, though he and Pestilence continue to act as regents of Dryador.
+While War and Death participate in the X of Swords tournament, Famine and Pestilence serve as the regents of Dryador and later fight against the Krakoan mutants to invade Earth.
+Following the battle and Annihilation's defeat, Famine returns to Amenth.

-When Genesis incites a civil war on Planet Arakko, Famine joins his mother there and fights against Storm and her allies.
+When Genesis incites a civil war on Arakko, Famine joins his mother there and fights against Storm and her allies.
 After the war ends, he joins his mother and War in exile on Phobos.